 Most commercial contracts executed by agencies are documented and signed by the contracting parties as proof that the contract was authorised and can be legally enforced.
 Courts should now accept documents as evidence in their native form, whether born-digital or paper.

 Public Record Office Victoria (PROV) does not prescribe particular requirements to agencies upon the use of digitised signatures in terms of ensuring that the records represent legal enforceability transactions.

-However, to ensure that agencies continue to meet PROV recordkeeping close recordkeeping Definition Making and maintaining complete, accurate and reliable evidence of business transactions in the form of recorded information. standards the use of digitised signatures should not impact on the preservation of the record or undermine the integrity close integrity Definition The integrity of a record refers to its being complete and unaltered. of the record itself.
+However, to ensure that agencies continue to meet PROV recordkeeping standards the use of digitised signatures should not impact on the preservation of the record or undermine the integrity of the record itself.

 Retaining hardcopy records for evidential purposes

-When a record is converted to a digital image and entered into an agency’s records management close records management Definition Field of management responsible for the efficient and systematic control of the creation, receipt, maintenance, use and disposition of records, including processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records. system, it becomes the converted record and the ‘official’ record.
+When a record is converted to a digital image and entered into an agency’s records management system, it becomes the converted record and the ‘official’ record.
 The original hardcopy scanned record is the ‘source record’.

 All agencies should retain the source records for a determined period of time (see PROS 11/07 G1 Guide to Digitisation Requirements) and in accordance with PROS 10/01 Converted Source Records Retention and Disposal Authority.

 In addition to these requirements, where the hardcopy source record represents a transaction, including a record authenticated with a wet signature, agencies should consider the particular risks associated with the record type and its value.